agentmorris/hero-images/README.md

 - **Parallelization**: Currently most of the models I'm using via ollama don't quite max out 1 GPU, and the other is siting idle.
 Allow request submission across two threads.
 - **Heuristic improvement**: Revisit sampling heuristics, which were originally designed to get a range of image quality for training, but I'm using the pipeline now with the intention of just finding good images
-- **Prompt engineering**: Try a variety of prompts, consider few-shot training, add more wildlife-specific criteria (e.g. "eye contact with camera", "different species interacting", etc.)
+- **Prompt engineering**: Try a variety of prompts, consider few-shot training, add more wildlife-specific criteria (e.g. "eye contact with camera", "different species interacting", etc.).
+- **Hyperparameter tuning**: Experiment with temperature, max_tokens
 - **VLM comparison**: Compare quality between Gemini models and local VLMs, e.g. highlighting images with significant disagreement
 - **Human labeling**: Implement Labelme integration for human validation
 - **Production deployment**: Scale to operational camera trap processing, e.g. include checkpoints to handle the case where large jobs are interrupted

 ## Technical notes

-- **Image preprocessing**: All methods resize to 768px max dimension
+- **Image preprocessing**: All methods resize to 768px max dimension by default
 - **Output compatibility**: All labeling scripts produce identical JSON format for visualization
-- **GPU requirements**: Local VLM requires ~20-30GB VRAM for 7B model, 10-15GB for 3B model